cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

 Download a BOSH Stemcell:

-BOSH Stemcells are virtual machine templates that are cloned to create virtual machine instances.
+BOSH Stemcells are virtual machine templates that BOSH clones to create virtual machine instances.
-After cloning, a BOSH Stemcell will apply the specifications outlined for it in the deployment manifest.
+After cloning, a BOSH Stemcell applies the specifications outlined for it in the deployment manifest.
-A BOSH Stemcell is usually over 500MB in size.
+A BOSH vSphere Stemcell usually exceeds 500MB in size.

 You will need Internet access for the bosh\_cli to download the stemcells.
 You may need to temporarily set the http\_proxy and https\_proxy variables if